-Quite simply, publishing is so daunting to many because most of us have no idea what that truly entails—what’s the best way to go about it?
+Quite simply, publishing is so daunting to many because most first-time authors have no idea what that truly entails.
+What’s the best way to go about it?
 How long does it take?
 Is it worth it?
-What do I have to do to actually get published in the first place?
+What do I actually have to do to get published?
 You won’t feel so daunted about the process once you know how it functions.

 I want to share some pointers that I learned as an intern for an acquisitions editor.
 If you understand what the editors are looking for in a book and an author, you can play this complicated game more easily and see more success from your work.